yellow-bananas-are-sweet/eSchool-Tardy-System/README.md

+# HOW TO MAKE EXE:
+pyinstaller --onefile --noconsole scan_and_print.py

 # eSchool Tardy System

 A teacher-operated attendance system for **Cypress Woods High School** that connects directly to **eSchoolData (eSD)** to record tardies in real time.